North Korean state media reports Kim Jong Un made first public appearance in weeks - Local News 8

 “I’d rather not comment on it yet, Kim Jong Un.
 We’ll have something to say about it at the appropriate time,” he told reporters before departing the White House for Camp David.

-On Sunday, South Korean presidential adviser Moon Chung-in told CNN that the North Korean leader was “alive and well” despite speculation about his well-being.
+On Sunday, South Korean presidential adviser Moon Chung-in told CNN that the North Korean leader was “alive and well” despite speculation about his health.

-A website specializing in North Korean affairs published satellite images on Saturday that researchers said showed a train, “probably belonging to Kim Jong Un,” which had been parked at a railway station serving Kim’s luxurious Wonsan compound on the country’s eastern coast since at least April 21.
+A website specializing in North Korean affairs published satellite images on Saturday that researchers said showed a train, “probably belonging to Kim,” which had been parked at a railway station serving his luxurious Wonsan compound on the country’s eastern coast since at least April 21.

 Comments